Evgeniypd95/calorie-tracker/README.md

 **Start Your Nutrition Journey Today!**

 Whether you're trying to lose weight, build muscle, maintain a healthy lifestyle, or simply understand what you're eating better - Calorie Tracker makes it easy and intuitive.
-The combination of AI-powered meal parsing, voice input, photo analysis, and social sharing creates a seamless experience that fits into your daily life.
+The combination of AI-powered meal parsing, voice input, barcode scanning, photo analysis, and social sharing creates a seamless experience that fits into your daily life.

 Happy tracking!